-The scope for potential returns from a bond are limited; you’re repaid what you loaned and you get an income from the coupon interest.
+The scope for potential returns from a bond is limited; you’re repaid what you loaned and you get an income from the coupon interest.
 An investor will calculate their potential annual return by measuring the yield – the interest dividend by the value of the bond.

 Knowing the important impact interest has on investor return, it’s crucial to know how interest rate changes affect the bond market.
-Interest rate rises cause current bond prices to fall, whilst interest rate falls cause bond prices to rise.
+Interest rate rises cause current bond prices to fall, while interest rate falls cause bond prices to rise.

 If interest rates rise, an investor can expect to receive a higher coupon on their bond in the future, and will prefer to buy the newer bond to get the best return possible.